Both Hei Cha and Pu-erh are known as fermented teas, so many wonder what the actual difference is between the two kinds of tea.

 What Is Pu-Erh?

 There are two distinctive types of Pu-erh: Sheng Pu-erh (the raw or green type) and Shu Pu-erh (the ripe or black type).
 Both Shu and Sheng Pu-erh teas are usually made of Camellia sinensis var.
 Assamica.
-After Pu-erh tea is processed and pressed, it is aged, often for many years, resulting in its dark color and bold, mellow flavor.
+After Pu-erh tea is processed and pressed, it is aged, often for many years, which gives it its dark color and bold, mellow flavor.

-To learn more about Pu-erh, you can read our article on it here.
+To learn more about Pu-erh, read our article here.

 What Is The Difference Between Hei Cha and Pu-erh?

-Unlike Pu-erh, Hei Cha can be produced anywhere in the world, as long as the climate is suitable.
+Unlike Pu-erh, which has a protected geographical indication tied to Yunnan, the processing style of Hei Cha (post-fermented dark tea) can be applied to teas from many regions.
 The "Pu-erh" label is reserved only for tea originating in Yunnan, China - much like Cognac or Champagne in France.

 Are Shou Pu-erh and Hei cha "fermented", "post-fermented," or "oxidized"?

-"Fermentation" indicates a microbial activity conducted by bacteria and yeasts, altering the tea leaves' original composition.
+"Fermentation" indicates a microbial activity conducted by bacteria, fungi and yeasts, altering the tea leaves' original composition.
 However, in the realm of tea, the term "fermentation" often used to describe both the enzymatic oxidation and the microbial fermentation of the raw material.

 How about Sheng Pu-erh?